storj/design-docs/20240808-custom-limit-email-notifications.md

 #### DB Updates

+For each project, we need to track whether limit notification emails are enabled for that project.
+This allows us to implement opting in or out of email notifications on the project settings page of the satellite UI.
+We could decide to have a single flag to enable/disable all notifications for the project, or add one flag per limit type (storage, bandwidth, segment), providing the user with more granular control.

-For each project, we need to track whether emails were sent for each "threshold event":
+We also need to track whether emails were sent for each "threshold event":

 * storage usage exceeded 80% of custom storage limit
 * storage usage exceeded 100% of custom storage limit